-Ι, Last four digits of SSN: Date of Birth: Do not authorize the release of any personal information to a third party, unless the disclosure is otherwise allowed under an express FERPA exception to disclosure or required by law.
-Do authorize the Registrar's Office at information below: Allen School of Health Sciences to release personal information per the Print Name Relationship to Student I understand that this pertains to information regarding ALL of the following: ACADEMIC PERFORMANCE (including final grades).
-ATTENDANCE, HOUSING, STUDENT ACCOUNTS, FINANCIAL AID, and REGISTRATION.
+Ι, Last four digits of SSN: Date of Birth: Do not authorize the release of any allowed under an express FERPA excep rty, unless the disclosure is otherwise aw.
+Do authorize the Registrar's Office information below: at Allen School of Health Sciences s to release personal information per the Print Name Relationship to Student I understand that this pertains to inform (including final grades).
+ATTENDANC REGISTRATION.
 The above information will be released with my FULL CONSENT.
 I understand that this authorization remains in effect from today through (month/year).
 It will be necessary to send a written letter to revoke this authorization prior to the expiration date I have indicated.
 Student's Printed Name: Student's Signature: